-Below is SAQA's new microstructure.
-This microstructure will be implemented on 1 April 2021.
-The microstructure currently accommodates eighty-one posts.
+Below is SAQA's new structure.
+This structure will be implemented on 1 April 2021.
+The microstructure currently accommodates eighty-two posts.
 This may change during implementation.
-Approximately one hundred and six employees will be retrenched during this process.
+Eighty-nine staff members were retrenched during this process.

 SAQA's subscribes to the Employment Equity Act.